-Participants (one team of two individuals per chapter) take a written test of basic forensic science theory to qualify as semifinalists.
+Participants (one team of two individuals per chapter) take a written test of basic forensic science to qualify as semifinalists.
 Semifinalist teams will examine a mock crime scene and demonstrate their knowledge of forensic science and crime scene analysis.
-Students will be expected to survey the scene and use proper techniques to collect evidence from the mock crime scene.
-Students then will collect their data and perform a detailed written analysis of the crime scene.
+Participants will be expected use proper techniques to collect evidence and perform a detailed written analysis of the crime scene.

 Future Technology Teacher